 Storing your smoked salmon

 If you make a large batch of smoked salmon, it will be necessary to store it.
 The best way to store smoked salmon is by vacuum sealing and freezing the packages.

-I divide my smoked salmon into single meal size portions, and vacuum seal them.
-With a sharpie, I write all the important information on the package like the date, flavor and a final grade.
+I divide my smoked salmon into single meal-size portions, and vacuum seals them.
+With a sharpie, I write all the important information on the package like the date, flavor, and final grade.

 Frozen smoked salmon can last for years, as long as there is no air in the package.
 The less air in the package, the less likely your salmon is to freezer burn.

 If you are looking for a great smoked salmon recipe you need not look any further.
 Your salmon will be sweet, smokie, and contain all the wonderful flavors in the Easter ham salmon brine.

 FAQ – smoking salmon